alekaloupis/spare_parts_inventory/README.md

 ### Insight 1: Contigente significativo das peças one-off no percentual de todas as peças sobressalentes

+Uma crença pré-análise poderia considerar que as peças one-off representariam um contingente menor do total de peças.
+No entanto, a análise atestou o contrário.
 A partir do Gráfico 1, podemos verificar que as peças one-off representam quase 1/3 de todas as peças sobressalentes da instituição.
-No entanto, uma crença pré-análise poderia ser a de que, pela natureza das peças one-off, elas representariam um contingente menor do total de peças.
-No entanto, a análise atestou o contrário.

 Ora e sendo peças raras e de mais difícil substituição, ter um contingente tão significativo desse tipo de peça no total geral pode ser considerado um fator de vulnerabilidade.